 Clients often come to us with a long list of who their direct competitors are.
-They, however, have very little understanding of their search competition.
+They; however, have very little understanding of their search competition.
 They wrongly assume the competition will only be from the business of a similar size and revenue.
-Keyword research helps you identify who their search competition is so they can understand how difficult/easy it is going to be to target major generic keywords and what budget they need to put behind the campaign to make an impact in the market.
+Keyword research helps you identify your search competition and what sites are ranking highly for the key terms you are also competing for.
+It allows you to understand how difficult it is going to be to target generic keywords, through keyword difficulty, and what your competitors have included on their page to permit them to rank high in the search.

 How to Conduct Keyword Research

 1. Compile a list of phrases and search terms

 The first step to conducting keyword research is to compile a list of phrases and search terms you want to appear for in Google, and what you think your target audience would search.
 It is best to create this list using Excel so you can gather all the data needed, see clearly what key terms you have found and easily filter and sort the sheet.
 There are several ways to identify the best keywords to target and begin creating a list of the best terms to target.
 You can do this by:

 - Your products/services